thaiscodafond/QuizGameRabbitMQ/README.md

   * [ ] Add rooms to create and choose from and create workers accordingly.
 * [ ] Enhance User Interface

-### Future Improvements

-Ideas and potential enhancements to expand and refine the project's functionality and experience.